tweag/lagoon/clients/cmdline/README.md

 can explicitly create new user entries:

 ```
-# datalake manage-user --db-admin-pass '' --create-user 'Alice'
+# lagoon manage-user --db-admin-pass '' --create-user 'Alice'
 ```

-This is typically only necessary in order to grant privileges to users who have not yet logged in to the Datalake server.
+This is typically only necessary in order to grant privileges to users who have not yet logged in to the Lagoon server.

 ### Granting or revoking `CREATEGROUP`, `CREATE`